 - A McKinsey Global Institute study reveals that millions of jobs that are automatable will be wiped out in the coming years.

 - From designing & hand drafting to editing or book-keeping, several job roles would no longer exist.
-Soon AI and robots would take over these jobs and further new jobs will be created for more cost and time effective outcomes.
+Soon Artificial Intelligence and robots would take over these jobs and further new jobs will be created for more cost and time effective outcomes.

 - Did you know that all of the anticipated changes due to technology have already created new roles like web developers, app developers, social media marketers, search engine optimization consultants, user experience designers, moreover Airbnb hosts, Instagram influencers and YouTube stars are all major drivers of the gig economy?